Apr 24, 2024

 Datasheets facilitate better communication between dataset creators and the dataset consumers and encourage the AI community to prioritise transparency, greater scrutiny, and accountability, mitigating potential biases within the data itself.

-Part 2: AI Regulations – Building Guardrails for Trustworthy AI
+Part 2: AI regulations – Building guardrails for trustworthy AI

 AI presents a complex challenge for regulators: Balancing enabling innovation and mitigating potential risks.
 At the core, there needs to be a focus on regulations that support building an open, transparent, and trustworthy AI.
 This has given rise to a dynamic and rapidly evolving regulatory landscape.
-While the Indian regulatory landscape is nascent, the European Union (EU) has taken a bold step by passing the EU AI Act which will come into force next year.
-This groundbreaking legislation is the world's first comprehensive legal framework for AI.

 The EU AI Act: A Global Precedent